afogelberg/geomangler/README.md

 # Geomangler
 Geomangler is a utility library to process and transform geodata in Node.js.
 It can also be used as a geospatial server with the built in express server.
-Currently supported formats are csv, GeoJSON, TopoJSON, gml and json.
+Supported formats are csv, GeoJSON, TopoJSON, gml, json, PostGIS, SQL Server among others.

 # Installing
 Git and Node.js (6 or higher) is required.